Disassembly (malcat.asm)

 Other

-- type: bindings.Instruction.Type
+- type: malcat.Instruction.Type

 Type (aka category) of the instruction

-from bindings import Instruction ep_rva = malcat.struct['OptionalHeader']['AddressOfEntryPoint'] ep_fn = malcat.fns[malcat.map.from_rva(ep_rva)] first_insn = malcat.asm[ep_fn.start] if first_insn.type == Instruction.Type.RETURN: raise ValueError("Empty EP")
+from bindings import Instruction ep_rva = analysis.struct['OptionalHeader']['AddressOfEntryPoint'] ep_fn = analysis.fns[analysis.map.from_rva(ep_rva)] first_insn = analysis.asm[ep_fn.start] if first_insn.type == Instruction.Type.RETURN: raise ValueError("Empty EP")

 - mnemonic: str